-Where a pupil has a food allergy, the catering team and Food Technology staff will be informed and measures put into place for food management.
-A healthcare plan is prepared and shared with parents/carers and all staff.
+Where a pupil has a food allergy, the catering team will be informed and measures put into place for food management.

 Although not always feasible, where possible, food to which pupils may be allergic to will be excluded from the menu and premises.
 Where exclusion is not possible, appropriate steps will be taken to minimise any risks to allergic pupils.